FacenZHOU/deploying-a-ml-model-to-cloud-application-platform-with-fastapi/README.md

    * Enable automatic deployments that only deploy if your continuous integration passes.
    * Hint: think about how paths will differ in your local environment vs. on Heroku.
    * Hint: development in Python is fast!
 But how fast you can iterate slows down if you rely on your CI/CD to fail before fixing an issue.
 I like to run flake8 locally before I commit changes.
-* Set up DVC on Heroku using the instructions contained in the starter directory.
-* Set up access to AWS on Heroku, if using the CLI: `heroku config:set AWS_ACCESS_KEY_ID=xxx AWS_SECRET_ACCESS_KEY=yyy`
 * Write a script that uses the requests module to do one POST on your live API.